Centre for Computer Science and Informatics (CIRC)

 Related Groups and Centres

-We maximise the impact of our research through new major interdisciplinary research facilities spearheaded by the Computing and Informatics Research Centre (CIRC) – a research facility that achieved 80% world-leading or internationally excellent research impact (REF 2014) and houses the Unit’s four specialist research groups.
-CIRC has been supported by investment in the £8M Mary Ann Evans building with a variety of electronic and communication laboratories.
+We maximise the impact of our research through new major interdisciplinary research facilities spearheaded by the Computing and Informatics Research Centre (CIRC).
 We also enjoy access to a range of other facilities including:

 - Interdisciplinary Science and Technology Centre (ISTeC) – a £13M computational research facility for project-based work and its application to the real-world.